 One thing that constantly comes up, in comments or in the article itself, is the sparkling, five star review.
 We all love those, of course, but so often potential readers say they ignore them.
 Why?
 Because:

-- they may have been paid for – Amazon’s rotten core (well worth reading, that article)
+- they may have been paid for – Amazon’s rotten core (well worth reading, that article – or this one which exposes a racket outside Amazon)

 - they may have been swaps with another author, therefore not entirely truthful – but Amazon has tried to limit those cases by removing some author reviews from books